solid-software/help_ukraine_widget/README.md

 # Help Ukraine Widget for Flutter
-This is a port of [Help Ukraine Widget](https://helpukrainewinwidget.org/).
+This is a port of [Help Ukraine Widget](https://helpukrainewinwidget.org/) - this widget helps to let users of your app know how they can help Ukraine from anywhere in the world.

 ### Some examples